L3sius/emotion-recognition/README.md

 This project is currently in development since 2021/09/25

-Readme will be updated accordingly.
+The project design updated and changed since 2021/11/06